 Continuous disruptions and false alarms can also damage employees' health, morale, and even retention rates.
 If your engineers feel overwhelmed by alerts, there's a high chance they'll experience burnout and lower productivity.

-Mitigating these issues is crucial for a healthy, productive team and robust incident management practices.
+Mitigating these issues is crucial for a healthy, productive team and effective incident management practices.

 Several proven strategies can help SREs improve alerting, prioritize responses, and step away from purely reactive practices.